goatonabicycle/millions-of-words/README.md

   - Have a way of counting and sorting word usage.
   - Sentiment stuff.
   - I might be able to create some interesting visualisations based on word length
+  - Each page could have a unique style based on the album cover?

 - Turns out hosting this is a bit of a pain.
 I could go full serverless with a database.